palesl/ausPH/README.md

 - `getParties` (Data on Parties since 1901)
 - `getPartyService` (Data on Party Service of MPs and Senators since 1901)
+- `getMinistries` (Data on Ministries and Governing Parties since 1901)

 ## Installation